thelunatic/rtems_gsoc18/_posts/2018-08-06-final-report.md

 [It got merged !!!](https://github.com/RTEMS/rtems-tools/commit/b762312fae672e1ae8b47e4581f445020d47245f)

-I have two patches pending review, These add the support in coverage, to iterate over the symbol-sets in the symbol-sets.ini file, and produce separate reports for each of the symbol-set.
+I have two patches pending review, these add the support in coverage, to iterate over the symbol-sets in the symbol-sets.ini file, and produce separate reports for each of the symbol-set.
 * [Patch to add support to generate separate reports](https://lists.rtems.org/pipermail/devel/2018-July/022619.html)